Daycare license requirements guide from A to Z

 What education and training do childcare professionals need?

-Preschool and daycare center directors need a bachelor's degree and on-the-job experience in early childhood education.
-They can also get a national credential, the CDA (Child Development Associate) credential.
+However, many preschool and daycare center directors and owners often need a bachelor’s degree and on-the-job experience in early childhood education.
+They can also get a national CDA (Child Development Associate) credential.

 What daycare licensing requirements do most states have in common?